Fourteenth Area Army

 The Fourteenth Area Army (第14方面軍, Dai-jyūyon hōmen gun) was a field army of the Imperial Japanese Army (IJA) during World War II.
-It was originally the 14th Army, formed on November 6, 1941 for the upcoming invasion of the Philippines.
-It was reorganized in the Philippines on July 28, 1944, when Allied landings were considered imminent.
+It was originally the 14th Army, formed on November 6, 1941, for the upcoming invasion of the Philippines.
+It was reorganized in the Philippines on July 28, 1944, when American landings were considered imminent.
 The Fourteenth Area Army was formed by reinforcing and renaming the Fourteenth Army (第14軍, Dai-jyūyon gun).
 (An IJA "area army" was equivalent to a field army in other militaries, while an IJA "army" was a smaller, corps-level formation.)